LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 It’s used by B2B marketers from all over the world to increase brand awareness and achieve organic traffic.

-96% of B2B marketers claim they use LinkedIn for social media marketing, especially organic marketing.
-More importantly, many B2B decision-makers use it to conduct research—over 30 percent use it for this purpose.
+In fact, 97% of B2B marketers claim they use LinkedIn for social media marketing, especially organic marketing.
+More importantly, over 30% of B2B decision-makers are on LinkedIn.
+This makes it the ideal platform for outbound sales.

-Here are some ways to leverage this and make the most out of your LinkedIn outbound sales.
+Here are some ways to leverage LinkedIn and make the most out of your outbound sales:

 1. Optimize your LinkedIn profile